 Junoon: Directed by Shyam Benegal in the year 1978, the movie was set around the Indian Mutiny of 1857, where Indian soldiers fought with the British to win back their land.
 The film cast included stalwarts like Shashi Kapoor, Naseeruddin Shah, Shabana Azmi, Jennifer Kendal and Kulbhushan Kharbanda.

-On the 87th death anniversary of the most influential Indian revolutionary Shaheed Bhagat Singh, we take a look at some of the Bollywood movies that paid tribute to the freedom fighters
+On the birth anniversary of the most influential Indian revolutionary Shaheed Bhagat Singh, we take a look at some of the Bollywood movies that paid tribute to the freedom fighters